Skip to main content

 }

-What happens to the payload
+What happens to the data

-Code action β€” Parsing and transforming data
+Code action β€” Process data mid-workflow

 What it does

 The Code action runs a small JavaScript snippet at any point in your workflow.
-It can read data from the workflow context, transform it, compute new values, and output named variables that all subsequent actions can reference.
-You’ll use it most commonly to parse a webhook payload, but it’s useful anywhere you need to reshape data β€” regardless of what trigger started the workflow.
+It reads data from earlier in the workflow, transforms it if needed, and outputs named values that all your later actions can use.
+You’ll most commonly use it to extract specific fields from a webhook payload, but it works anywhere you need to reshape data.

-Setting it up
+How to set it up

-1. Add the variable using Add variable button
+1. Click Add variable

-Parsing a webhook payload
+Extracting fields from a webhook payload

 // The trigger data lives under this key in context